sequana/sequana/doc/developers.rst

 considered and you have two identical containers.

 So, whatever solution is chosen, a unique tag must always be added.
-We decided to only use the master branch for now.
+We decided to only use the main branch for now.

 When downloading a container without the **--name** argument, your file is named::